Cadenze/Cadenze.github.io/about.md

     "Look to the past, and see further for the future."
 </p>

-I am Boris Li, a third year Faculty of Science student at the University of British Columbia.
+I am Boris Li, a recent graduate (BSc) at the University of British Columbia.
-I am a recent alumni of Science One, a comprehensive first year program that covers all three main branches of science plus mathematics.
+I am an alumni of Science One, a comprehensive first year program that covers all three main branches of science plus mathematics.
-I am majoring in Combined Honours Physics and Mathematics, and hold a keen interest in computer science and astronomy.
+I majored in Combined Honours Physics and Mathematics, and hold a keen interest in computer and data science.

 Beside science,
 I also consider myself a musician.